jmn/jmn.github.io-old/_posts/2018-03-26-markdown-syntax-highlighting.md

 ```
 {% endraw %}

-But what about code blocks that are made using four spaces?
-The only option is to add `{% raw %}{% highlight haskell %}{% endraw %}` and
+But what about code blocks that are made up using four initial spaces on each line?
+The only option is to add {% raw %}{% highlight haskell %}{% endraw %}` and
 `{% raw %}{% endhighlight %}{% endraw %}` after.

 > Blocks of code are either fenced by lines with three back-ticks ```,